 If an online shopper finds themselves on a product details page and decides to purchase the product, they can add the item to their shopping cart with just one simple click.
 The customer now has the option to continue shopping or to go straight to their shopping cart to begin the checkout process.
 To encourage them to progress to this stage of the customer journey, the product details page must have first laid the proper groundwork.
-Read our blog article on this topic: “How to Use the Product Details Page as Leverage.”
-If your product details page is good enough to convince your customers, you now move on to first stage of the checkout process — the shopping cart.
+Read our blog article on this topic: How to Use the Product Details Page as Leverage.

 Station 1: The Shopping Cart